 These are the five marketing tools you need to effectively manage your marketing and grow your business:

 This one is easy.
 Of course your business needs a website.
 Make sure people immediately understand what you offer.
 According to Hubspot, more than half of your visitors will spend less than 15 seconds on your site.
 You get one shot for many of those visitors.
 Therefore, it’s critical to have a website, and keep it current. it’s infinitely easier now than ever before.

 There are many different options for website builders that range in simplicity and functionality.
 The best options for small businesses include:

 Here is a really helpful blog post that compares each option.
 Everyone’s goals are different.
 If you’re just getting started and need to have something up quickly, Weebly and Wix offer great templates to start quickly.

 Other considerations you need to take into account when selecting a platform, go back to your target audience and business goals.
-For example, some businesses need ecommerce capabilities while others are focused on blogging and Search Engine Optimization (SEO).
+For example, some businesses need ecommerce capabilities while others are focused on blogging and in UK SEO link building.

 And lastly, please make it clear, easy, simple for people to contact you on your website.
 You’d be surprised how many companies make it difficult to contact them.

 CRM tools centralize all of your prospect, customer, sales and marketing data in one place.
 They can be an extremely powerful tool and provide critical data about your company and customers.

 Many businesses start with Microsoft Excel spreadsheets.
 This works for a while, but as your company grows there is no central view of the business.
 The sales and marketing data is saved in disparate spreadsheets, data disappears, and people leave.
 These methods don’t allow for a central view of the business to effectively understand what is really happening.
 As your business grows it is important to:

 - Have a central view of your customers